wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

 ##### 355 Proceedings for offences

-*   (1) Except as provided in [section 353][429], every offence against this Act is punishable on summary conviction.

-    (2) Despite [section 14][558] of the Summary Proceedings Act 1957, an information relating to an offence against this Act or against any regulations made under this Act may be laid at any time within 2 years after the time when the matter of the information arose.
+*   (1) Despite anything to the contrary in [section 25][561] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any regulations made under it ends on the date that is 2 years after the date on which the offence was committed.

-    (3) No prosecution for an offence against this Act may be commenced except on the information of a gambling inspector or constable.

-    Compare: 1977 No 84 ss 119, 120; 1990 No 62 s 113
+    (2) Only a gambling inspector or a constable may file a charging document for an offence against this Act.

-    Section 355(3): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][509] of the Policing Act 2008 (2008 No 72).
+    Section 355: replaced, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Infringement offences